jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

-We now have proper definitions of ℰ and 𝒱 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating arithmetic proofs is cumbersome to use.
+We now have proper definitions of ℰ and 𝒱 but proving theorems about these definitions involves a fair bit of reasoning about the step indices, which is tedious, especially in Agda because it's support for automating proofs about arithmetic is cumbersome to use.
 To streamline the definitions and proofs that involve step indexing, Dreyer, Ahmed, and Birkedal (2011) propose the use of a temporal logic that hides the step indexing.
 Next we discuss the embedding of such a logic in Agda.

 ## Step-indexed Logic